saftacatalinmihai/web-share/README.md

         * ch ( optional ) - channel to send the request to
         * target ( optional ) - specifies how to open the requested url.
           - The options for target are: new_tab|iframe|replace

+## Issues:
+ - The default open requests the target new_tab, which is usually blocked on most browsers by default, or they ask the users weather to accept opening the page in a new tab.
+If the users accepts, new requests are ok